CodeforAustralia/foresight/interface/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 There are instructions [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md) about running and updating it.

+## Notes

+- All times should be stored in the state as `ISO8601` strings.

+Reducers - handle state change.
+Actions - sent to reducers to handle state change.
+Orchestrators - contain actions that need to happen in a certain order.
+Containers - components connected to state.

 ## Running locally

 Requirements: